 My engineering background and experience of human factors has shown me that you cannot fully understand risks unless you understand the technical and softer factors.
-I maintain my interest in managing risks in major hazard industries through my membership of the Institution of Chemical Engineers (IChemE) and Institute of Ergonomics and Human Factors (IEHF).
+I maintain my interest in managing risks in major hazard industries through my membership of the Institution of Chemical Engineers (IChemE) and Chartered Institute of Ergonomics and Human Factors (CIEHF).
 I talk at and attend conferences and courses and carry out my own research, which I document on my blog and Twitter

 I live in Llandudno, North Wales.

-I've never been a great sports man, but always participated in activities, keeping myself fit and healthy.
+I did not do so much sport in the past, but always participated in activities, keeping myself fit and healthy.
 Living in North Wales does mean I have lots of great opportunities on my door step.

 Windsurfing is the sport I enjoy the most.
 But I never do as much as I would like because it is so dependent on weather, tides and having at least half a day free!

 I started doing triathlons in 2013 with the Gog Trithalon Club.
 In 2018 I completed Ironman Wales, which will go down as one of my greatest personal achievements.
 Also, I completed the Snowdonia Marathon seven weeks later, which was truly brutal.

 I have a mountain bike, but it doesn't get a lot of use.
 Also, I usually get out surfing a couple of times per year, but I am very much a beginner surfer (swimmer may be a better description).

 You can probably tell that I developed this website myself.
 I know the presentation is pretty basic but I hope the content makes up for it.
 I used Joomla for this site, an open source content management system that seems to provide a good balance of power, flexibility and ease of use.

 A site I developed a while ago and try to keep up to date is SimpleSensibleSafety.
 It provides a simple reference for anyone interested in the basics of health and safety, giving links to free resources.
 Also, it gives some examples of the opposite, in the form of seriously silly safety stories.